 Dr. Pappas is a licensed rehabilitator of wildlife, Class 1 and Class 2.
 Local orphaned or injured wildlife are treated, rehabilitated and released, if possible, for free.
 She is a member of the Ohio Veterinary Emergency Responders, A.C.E.R.T.
 Rescue Group, and Geauga County Medical Responders.
 She volunteers her time for the "One Health Initiative," offering free care for disadvantaged people, and participates in spaying/ neutering and vaccinating feral cats in the area.

 Her hobbies include perennial flower gardening, swimming, playing classical piano, traveling, and reading science fiction/adventure novels.
 Recently the clinic was awarded the "Loving Care Award" for gardens of businesses.
 She lives in South Russell with her husband Mitch, and her daughters Stephanie and Kiersten.
-Her pets currently include her Chihuahua Dot, cats Peanut, Achilles, Butternut, Prince, and Sweet Pea, African Grey parrot Buddy, Meyers parrot Beepers, cockatiels, spice finches, goldfish, and Koi.
+Her pets currently include her Chihuahua Dot, cats Peanut, Achilles, Butternut, Prince, and Sweet Pea, African Grey parrot Buddy, Meyers parrot Beepers, and assorted cockatiels, spice finches, goldfish, and koi.